In our experience, the sweet spot in the case of an outbound sales campaign lays between 5 and 7 emails, with a minimum of 3.

 Before you ask: yes, people sometimes do respond after the 6th or 7th email.

 Persistence is key.
 It is, however, safe to assume that if your prospect hasn’t answered within 7 emails, they’re probably not interested, and your drip campaign should end.

 Beyond that point, you just risk being reported as spam.

 Note: This doesn't apply if you have particularly long sales cycles.
 But you need to provide value in every email and stay relevant.

 Pro-tip: let them know in the subject line that it’s your last email, it might prompt an unexpected twist!

 But don’t throw those prospects away just yet.
-Have them contacted by someone else within the company or add them to a new campaign after 6-8 months have passed.
+Have them contacted by someone else within the company or add them to a new campaign after 6-8 months.